flutter/website/src/docs/development/ui/assets-and-images.md

 #### Android

 To add a "splash screen" to your Flutter application, navigate to `.../android/app/src/main`.
 In `res/drawable/launch_background.xml`, You can use this [layer list drawable]({{site.android-dev}}/guide/topics/resources/drawable-resource#LayerList) XML to customize the look of your launch screen.
-The existing template provides an example for adding a image to to the middle of a white splash screen in commented code.
+The existing template provides an example for adding an image to the middle of a white splash screen in commented code.
 You can uncomment it or use other [drawables]({{site.android-dev}}/guide/topics/resources/drawable-resource) to achieve the intended effect.

 #### iOS